Arcodiant/StarDocs/docs/topics/ships/storing-ships.md

     your ship and are intended for making repairs, refuelling and quick passenger pickups.

-2. Make sure that you ship is fully powered down (++u++).
+1. Make sure that your ship is fully powered down (++u++).

     ![Powered down](./images/storing-power-down.jpg){width=600}

-3. Take the elevator from the hangar/pad/port to the Lobby.
+1. Either find an ASOP terminal in your hangar, or take the elevator back to the lobby and use a terminal there.

     ![Hangar Elevator](./images/storing-elevator.jpg){width=300}
     ![Elevator Panel](./images/storing-elevator-panel.jpg){width=300}

-4. Use an ASOP terminal and find your ship in the list.

     ![ASOP Terminal](./images/storing-asop.jpg){width=600}

-5. If parked in the correct location, the terminal will show the name and a Store option.
+1. If parked in the correct location, the terminal will show the name and a Store option.

     ![ASOP Selecting ship](./images/storing-select.jpg){width=600}

-6. Click Store and wait until the screen shows Stored.
+1. Click Store and wait until the screen shows Stored.

     ![ASOP Ship stored](./images/storing-stored.jpg){width=600}